craftercms/docs/source/.new-ia/by-role/site-admin/site-tools/navigating-site-tools.rst

     :align: center
     :width: 60%

-For more information on Publishing, see :ref:`publishing-and-status`
+For more information on Publishing, see :ref:`newIa-publishing-and-status`

 -------------------
 Remote Repositories